 Next, rehabilitation is highly advised.
 Once again, the patients can choose between inpatient, Outpatient and intensive outpatient treatment depending on what we discuss is best.
 However, it is only the patients with a mild Benzodiazepine addiction that are advised towards an outpatient rehab.
 Rehabilitation includes counseling and support groups in a temptation-free environment.
 Many former Benzodiazepine addicts choose to attend meetings after their rehabilitation has been completed, to eliminate the risk of going through the same experience once again.

-If you are struggling with benzo addiction, please reach out and call for support.
+If you are struggling with benzo addiction, or Xanax addiction please reach out and call for support.
 We deal with this every single day and treat you as the individual that you are.
 If you want to recover, and are accepted into the American Addiction Institute program, we will not abandon you for relapses or faults.
+We are premier drug rehab in California.
 It is our mission to help you heal at your own pace.
 Give us a call today by clicking below.